Fiscal Year 2022

 HHS will use the full extent of the authority under the Antideficiency Act (ADA) to maintain existing HHS activities, including COVID-19 response, research, and vaccine and therapeutic development.
 This plan represents initial estimates for HHS activities under a lapse.
 Over the duration of any lapse, HHS will continue to review its resources, authorities, and flexibilities under the law to minimize the impact of such a lapse on the safety of human life and the protection of property.

-HHS will continue any COVID-19 activities supported by multiyear funding provided in the emergency supplemental appropriations bills.
-For example, the Office of the Assistant Secretary for Preparedness and Response (ASPR) and the National Institutes of Health (NIH) will continue to support research oversight and clinical activities related to COVID-19, and specifically the work on vaccine and therapeutic production under Operation Warp Speed.
-The Centers for Disease Control and Prevention (CDC) will continue full support for ongoing public health even responses and ongoing public health needs, especially the COVID-19 responses and the Ebola outbreak in the Democratic Republic of Congo using multiyear funding.
-The Health Resources and Services Administration's Health Centers (HRSA) and human services activities within the Administration for Children and Families (ACF) and the Administration for Community Living (ACL) will continue to be funded with carryover balances.
-Third party collections will help to fund the provision of care by the Indian Health Service (IHS); user fees and supplemental funding will allow the Food and Drug Administration (FDA) to continue to support drug and medical device reviews, as well as emergency use authorizations and countermeasures to fight the pandemic.
-HHS will also rely on exceptions in the ADA to continue to protect human life and property, such as monitoring for disease outbreaks conducted by the CDC.
+HHS will continue any COVID-19 activities in the event of a lapse in appropriation.
+Each of the operating divisions will continue to support communities impacted by the pandemic with carryover balances, third party funding, or user fees.
+For example, the Office of the Assistant Secretary for Preparedness Response (ASPR) will maintain the minimal readiness for all hazards, such as COVID-19, flu, and hurricane responses.
+Moreover, the National Institutes of Health (NIH) will continue COVID-19 research and clinical activities while the Food and Drug Administration (FDA) will continue to support drug and medical device reviews, as well as emergency use authorizations and countermeasures to fight the pandemic.
+HHS will also rely on exceptions in the ADA to continue to protect human life and property, such as monitoring for disease outbreaks conducted by the Centers for Disease Control and Prevention (CDC).
 HHS will also use exceptions in the ADA to retain staff in support of funded activities, such as Medicare, Medicaid and other mandatory health program payments.

 The information below describes the HHS approach to continuing operations during a lapse, by Antideficiency Act exception category.
 This includes information about staff who will continue work as funded through prior year appropriations, mandatory appropriations, and user fees or other reimbursements of non-lapsed appropriations.